-Go to the Pacific coast if you are on the hunt for places with nice beaches that are in developed areas.
+Go to the Pacific coast if you are on the hunt for places with nice beaches in developed areas.

-The provinces in this side of Costa Rica have more to offer in terms of tourism services like accommodation, food and beverage and tour operation.
+The provinces in this side of Costa Rica have more to offer regarding tourism services like accommodation, food and beverage, and tour operation.

-The beaches in the Pacific coast are also highly accessible because they are close to Costa Rica’s international airports – most of them just an hour or two away by car.
+The beaches on the Pacific coast are also highly accessible because they are close to Costa Rica’s international airports – most of them just an hour or two away by car.

 Weather-wise, the Pacific coast also experiences less rain, giving you more sunny days on the beach.

 On the other hand, you cannot just disregard the Caribbean coast altogether.
 It is home to some of the best beaches in Costa Rica.

 Because the place receives more rain, the rainforests surrounding them tend to be fuller and brimming with wildlife.
 Some of these animals are even unique to the Caribbean side.